 What is Open Finance?

-Open Finance is developing from the foundations that Open Banking has laid.
-Far from simply banks having to share basic account data with TPPs, Open Finance means that there will be more indepth data sharing across a broader range of financial products and services.
+Open Finance is a term that describes the act of consumers sharing their financial data with third party providers (TPPs).
+Initially with Open Banking, banks only had to share basic account data, whereas Open Finance means that there will be more indepth data sharing across a broader range of financial products and services.

 Why do we need Open Finance?

 The average Briton's relationship with their bank lasts longer than their marriage - and this inertia can be costly.
 Banks have always been the one-stop shops for all things finance, but thanks to Open Finance that has changed.

 Digital offerings in the financial services sector have changed the way we expect to interact with our banks and manage our finances.
 Gone are the days where switching is difficult, opening a new account takes weeks or applying for a loan means printing out bank statements.